natasharamburrun/WDI-34-Project-2---App/README.md

 <hr>

 #### planned features
-- My next planned change will be to the comment field.
+- My next planned feature will be to make changes to the comment field.
 Currently, anyone can leave or delete a comment on the hairstylist page.
 I would like to amend this to allow only people who have logged on to leave and delete their comments.
 - Add an input field to include the name and email of the person who leaves a comment.
 - Star rating system - on the hairdresser show page
 - Add a client user login and register allowing restricted access to the site so they can leave the comments and ratings.